Onion calories per 100g: 40 kcal

-Nutrition Facts per 100g
+Nutrition facts per 100g (raw onion)

 Onion Nutrition Analysis: The Universal Aromatic Foundation

 Acting as the indispensable culinary base for virtually every major global cooking tradition, the common onion occupies a truly unique dietary position.
 Rather than functioning simply as a standalone bulk vegetable, onions are primarily utilized as a foundational aromatic flavor enhancer.
 Unlike calorically dense flavoring agents such as heavy cooking oils, thick traditional butters, or concentrated commercial sauces, raw and cooked onions deliver immense savory depth, brilliant subtle sweetness, and satisfying structural crunch while maintaining a remarkably negligible total caloric footprint.
+Whether raw in a salad or caramelized in a pan, you can quickly track them using the CalMind photo calorie tracker.

 Evaluating their raw baseline physical composition, standard onions contain approximately 40 total calories per fresh 100-gram metric serving.
 This highly efficient caloric density allows strictly monitored dieters to freely incorporate substantial volumes of onion into daily meals without disrupting exact macronutrient calculations.
 Structurally, onions consist primarily of 9.3 grams of complex carbohydrates, supported by a minimal 1.1 grams of biological protein and a practically non-existent 0.1 grams of natural trace fats.
 Because their baseline makeup is nearly 89% pure water combined with resilient structural fiber, they physically add substantial weight and visual volume to cooked dishes, promoting deep gastric stretching and long-term satiation.